 The history of the Our Lady of Perpetual Help Parish, along Jersey Road, is tied to the very story of the locality of Bahay Toro, or Project 8 district of Quezon City.
 Before the establishment of Quezon City, the area was once called Barrio Bungad (Threshold), as it lay between the borders of the old towns of Novaliches and Balitawak.
 When Quezon City was founded in 1939, Bungad would become part of the first 44 barrios of the new city.
-In the 1960s, the city councilor Victoriano Diamonon renamed the barrio to Barangay Bahay Toro, after the many Carabao (water buffalo, Bubalus bubalis) grazing in the fields of the undeveloped lots.
+In the 1960s, the city councilor Victoriano Diamonon renamed the barrio to Barangay Bahay Toro, after the Spanish Era name of the area that came from the many Carabao (water buffalo, Bubalus bubalis) grazing in the fields of the undeveloped lots.
 As a resident of the area, Don Diamonon was crucial to the development of the Bahay Toro, and the establishment of the modern barangay system in the Philippines.
 To commemorate the contributions of Don Diamonon, a park beside the Our Lady of Perpetual Help Parish was named after him in 1994, with his bust in the center.

 Victoriano Dinum Diamonon (1894-1977) is a noted politician, political scientist, and sociologist of Quezon City; and who is considered the “Father of the Modern Barangay”.
 Orphaned at an early age, Dimonon grew up in abject poverty with his 12 other siblings, in the province of Iloilo, in the Visayas Region.
 After graduating high school, Diamonon left Iloilo at the age of 16, to take his undergraduate studies in Manila.
 He supported himself doing odd jobs, while studying, and was able to get a scholarship to the University of Iowa, where he became the first Filipino to garner a doctorate in political science, graduating with honors.
 During his doctoral studies, Diamonon wrote “A Study of the Philippine Government During the Spanish Regime” (1919) and “The Development of Self-Government in the Philippine Islands (1920), which was followed up with “A Political History of the Philippines” in 1930.
 It was in his second book that Diamonon expounded on his plans for the modern barangay system, which would be enforced during his political tenure in Quezon City, and encoded to law in 1974.
 Active in diplomatic affairs since the 1930s, in 1945, Diamonon was selected to be part of the first Philippine delegation to the United Nations along with Carlos Peña Romulo (1898- 1985), Raul T. Leuterio (1904-1970), Lorenzo S. Sumulong (1905-1997), and Salvador Ponce Lopez (1911-1993).
 After retiring from diplomatic work he was appointed as the head of the Legislative Division of Congress.
 In 1960, Diamonon was asked to run as a city councilor for Quezon City.
 Being a part of the first duly eleceted officials of the city, Diamonon served by representing the urban poor.
 During his service to Quezon City, Diamonon worked with Vice-Mayor/Captain Carlos Lukban Albert (1915-1975), Justice Pedro Tiangco Tuazon (1884-1961), U.P.
 President/Engineer Vidal A. Tan (1893-1978), Constitutionalist/Dean Conrado Francia Benitez (1889-1971), and Senator/Governor/Ambassador Proceso Esmeria Sebastian (1892-?); and were dubbed as the “Six Wise Men of Quezon City”.